VoxelForge/VoxelForge/API.md

 It is also possible to read information about existing HUD bars.

 ### `hb.get_hudbar_state(player, identifier)`
 Returns the current state of the active player's HUD bar.
+Will return `nil` if the hudbar is not initialized.

 #### Parameters
 * `player`: `ObjectRef` of the player to which the HUD bar belongs to